cotebarrientos/main-js-assignment/README.md

 the browser console.
 The game has 5 rounds where you will confront the computer.
 Can you beat the computer, or is it superior to you?

-**Attention:** The index page is completely empty, you will have to play using the promp window that will appear, and remember, don't forget to open the devtools to check the console and consult the results.
+**Attention:** The index page is completely empty, you will have to play using the prompt window that will appear, and remember, don't forget to **OPEN THE DEVTOOLS BEFORE OF VISIT THE WEBSITE** to check the console and consult the results.
+To open the developer console window on Chrome, use the keyboard shortcut **Ctrl + Shift + J** (on Windows) or **Command + Option + J** (on Mac).
+Alternatively, you can use the Chrome menu in the browser window, select the option "More Tools," and then select "Developer Tools."

 |                                                  **Game example**                                                   |
 | :-----------------------------------------------------------------------------------------------------------------: |